 Driving on this day can be adventurous, because the road is unpaved.
 We will start driving at 8am after breakfast..
 Enjoy a picnic lunch in the gorgeous canyon, and then continue on to the last destination of the day.
 Khongoryn Els.

 These dunes are the largest accumulation of sand in the Gobi Gurvan Saikhan National Park.
 The spectacular dunes are bordered by lush green vegetation supported by the Khongoryn Gol river, which is fed by underground sources from surrounding mountains.

 Stay in a ger camp run by the local community, including a shower.

 Take the opportunity to relax and truly appreciate the surrounding landscape.
 You will spend the day camel riding for the day, hiking, sand sliding or hanging out with a local nomadic family.
-There will also be an opportunity to enjoy a shower and cold drinks at the bar/restaurant as well as a night safari tour, where we will see some of the local wildlife.
+There will also be an opportunity to enjoy a shower and cold drinks from the bar/restaurant as well as a night safari tour, where we will see some of the local wildlife

 Your exploits across the Gobi Desert will culminate with one final night camping under the star-studded Gobi sky, gazing at the milky way, or enjoying the hospitality of a nomadic family one last time.